NVIDIA/CUDALibrarySamples/cuFFT/1d_r2c_c2r/README.md

 ## Description

-In this example a one-dimensional real-to-complex transform is applied to the input data.
+In this example a one-dimensional real-to-complex transform is applied to the input data, followed by a 1D complex-to-real transform on the normalized output of the first transform.

 ## Supported SM Architectures